Robust inference for threshold regression models: Robust Confidence Regions

+When $\varphi $ is greater than or equal to $1/2$, $\delta _{0}$ is too small to consistently estimate $\gamma _{0}$, and such case is excluded.
+And we suppress the dependence of $\delta _{0}$ on the sample size $n$ to simplify the notation.

-Thus, one of our aims is to develop robust confidence regions that are valid under both designs or better without using if the mode has or has not a jump.\ To that end, we need to find a statistic whose asymptotic distribution is invariant to the true parameter values, that is, a statistic whose asymptotic distribution does not change suddenly under the continuity restriction $\left( \ref{eq:conti}\right) $, or just that it is asymptotic results are valid whether or not $\left( \ref{eq:conti}\right) $ holds true.
-For that purpose, we begin introducing a Gaussian quasi likelihood ratio statistic based on the unconstrained model $\left( \ref{eq:model}\right) $.
+To develop robust confidence sets, we need to find a statistic whose asymptotic distribution is invariant to the true parameter value, that is, a statistic whose asymptotic distribution does not change suddenly under Assumption \textbf{C}.
+We begin by introducing a Gaussian quasi-likelihood ratio statistic based on the unconstrained model $\left( \ref{eq:model} \right) $.
 Specifically, let